Topolectric circuits: Theory and construction: Discrete symmetry breaking and antiunitary symmetry

 \section{Discrete symmetry breaking and antiunitary symmetry}

-~ So far we have shown realizations of various topological phases in one-, two-, and three-dimensional topoelectric circuits.
-In this section, by focusing on the specific example of two-dimensional QSHI, we first demonstrate how one can introduce a discrete four-fold ($C_4$) symmetry breaking Wilson-Dirac mass on a circuit to convert the QSHI into a 2D HOTI, supporting corner localized impedance.
+~ So far we have shown realizations of various topological phases in one-, two-, and 3D topolectric circuits.
+In this section, by focusing on the specific example of 2D QSHI, we first demonstrate how one can introduce a discrete four-fold ($C_4$) symmetry breaking Wilson-Dirac mass on a circuit to convert the QSHI into a 2D HOTI, supporting corner localized impedance.
 Subsequently, we also show how one can exploit an underlying antiunitary spectral symmetry to generalize the HOTI model~\cite{roy-aniunitaryHOTI, Nag-prr2019} in a circuit.